Ductal Carcinoma in Situ (DCIS)

 Routine mammograms: the UK Breast Screening Programme

-Women can ask their GP to refer them to a hospital breast clinic if they have a specific breast problem or are otherwise worried about the risk of breast cancer.
-This is outside the NHS Breast Screening Programme, which uses a routine call and recall system to invite well women, but the same techniques are used in breast screening units and hospital breast clinics for diagnosing breast cancer and many staff work in both settings (see Diagnostic mammograms).
+People can ask their GP to refer them to a hospital breast clinic if they have a specific breast problem or are otherwise worried about the risk of breast cancer.
+This is outside the NHS Breast Screening Programme, which uses a routine call and recall system to invite people who are well, but the same techniques are used in breast screening units and hospital breast clinics for diagnosing breast cancer and many staff work in both settings (see 'Diagnostic mammograms').

 Most of the women we spoke with were diagnosed with DCIS that was found after a routine mammogram they’d had on the NHS Breast Screening Programme.
 Many of them had heard of the Programme before they received their first invitation, though didn’t know what to expect of the actual mammogram.

-Most women said they had received a letter through the post inviting them for a routine mammogram, though one woman said a nurse had arranged her mammogram appointment for her when she went for routine cervical screening.
+Most women said they received a letter through the post inviting them for a routine mammogram, though one woman said a nurse had arranged her mammogram appointment for her when she went for routine cervical screening.

 Patricia was keen to be screened at 50 but lives in a rural area and didn't have her first mammogram until 53.